Cyber Monday deals lure in consumers amid high inflation - KESQ

 SHIFTING DEMAND

-Shopify, a company which helps businesses set up e-commerce websites and also offers offline software, laid off 10% of its staff this summer.
+Shopify, another company which helps businesses set up e-commerce websites, laid off 10% of its staff this summer.

-The company said Monday that its merchants have surpassed $5.1 billion in global sales since the start of Black Friday in New Zealand.
-And spending per U.S. customer went up $5 compared to last year, said Shopify President Harley Finkelstein.

-Despite the bump, Finkelstein said shoppers were more intentional about their spending this year and waiting for discounts before making a purchase.